- Program Head, Design; Professor of Graphic Design

 - The Yale Center for British Art

-BA Art & Art History, University of Minnesota
+BA in Art & Art History, University of Minnesota

 - Owner & Co-director of non-profit organization, designinformationalliance.org